arkadiko-dao/arkadiko/docs/grant-lst.md

 ---

-4. As a user, I can stack STX and receive stbSTX
+4. As a user, I can stack STX and receive stbSTX (plus STICKY rewards)

 #### Acceptance Criteria
 the Clarity Contract must do the following, atomically: